lf-edge/ekuiper/docs/en_US/sqls/functions/other_functions.md

 Notice that, this function is not supported in aggregate rule except using in `WHEN` clause of a sliding window.
 To get the hit count of an aggregate rule, use [last_agg_hit_count](./aggregate_functions.md#lastagghitcount) instead.

+If used in a sliding window trigger condition, the status will be updated only when the trigger condition is met regardless of the rule trigger result.

 ## LAST_HIT_TIME

 ```text